 Quick Access Toolbar.
-New in Project 2010, a toolbar with commands that are independent of the Ribbon tab that is currently displayed.
+A toolbar with commands that are independent of the Ribbon tab that is currently displayed.
 You can customize this Toolbar to include the commands you prefer, and move it between two locations.

 Recalculation.
 A recalculation is a refresh of the entire schedule based upon changes made.
 Whenever a task is inserted or changed, the project cost and work change, as well as the dates of other dependent tasks.
-All these figures have to be recalculated by Project 2010.
+All these figures have to be recalculated by Project 2013.